Yelp/paasta/docs/source/deploy_groups.rst

 Many services at Yelp have canary instances, which are configured similarly to the non-canary instances, but have fewer copies running.
 Typically, canaries are put into a separate deploy group, which is listed before the non-canary deploy group in ``deploy.yaml``.
 This means the canary will run a new version of code before the non-canary instances do, which allows you to look for errors on canary before deploying to non-canary.
-For HTTP or TCP services that use Smartstack, usually the canary and main instance have the same ``registrations``.
+For HTTP or TCP services that use SmartStack, usually the canary and main instance have the same ``registrations``.
 Since each running copy with a given registration will receive a roughly equal fraction of traffic, the proportion of traffic sent to canary instances is ``(number of running canary copies) / (total number of running copies)``.
 Typically canary instances will be configured to have a smaller number of running copies (``instances``), so that this traffic proportion is small.